 What are you currently doing, professionally and/or personally?

-I work at an advertising agency, digital marketing.
+I work at an advertising agency in digital marketing.

 How did you get to where you are in your career?
 Did you attend college and if so, where?

-I graduated from the University of St. Thomas and got a job at an ad agency in Minneapolis and have been in the field since.
-I also quit briefly to pursue a freelance career, which was challenging yet fun.
+I graduated from the University of St. Thomas and got a job at an ad agency in Minneapolis.
+I have been in the field since.
+I also briefly quit to pursue a freelance career, which was challenging yet fun.

 How did your MPA experience prepare you for your life today?
 How did MPA help you dream big and do right?